 Our mission at Bruno Painting is “to uphold and care for surfaces and relationships.”
 The carpentry and painting divisions that make up our team have some of the most skilled and caring professionals in all of Rhode Island.
 We look forward to the pleasure of restoring your deck this Summer or Fall for you to enjoy all year long.
 Call us or email us to discuss your deck, painting, or other home improvement project.

-At the initial meeting with our clients, we needed to determine the extent of the damage and whether it was caused by weather, which is not uncommon for homes in Portsmouth and Newport.
-Living on the classic coast, many home exteriors are exposed to quite a bit of moisture and cold temperatures that erode paint and the underlying materials over time, including wooden window frames and other areas of the exterior of a home.
+At our initial meeting with the homeowners, we focused on assessing the extent of the damage and identifying the cause, often weather-related, which is common for homes in Portsmouth and Newport.
+Along the classic coast, homes are frequently exposed to high moisture levels, salty air, and frigid temperatures.
+Over time, these conditions can wear down paint and deteriorate the materials beneath it, especially wooden window frames and other vulnerable exterior features.

-In this particular case, the damage was extensive enough in some places that the wood needed to be replaced.
+In this particular case, the damage was extensive enough in some places that replacing wood rot was necessary.
 Our carpentry team made all the necessary repairs before our painters came in to finish the job.

 When we removed the rotted frames and sills, our carpentry division took care to pull these boards out without causing damage to the house or windows themselves.
 Once the old frame and sills were removed, all leftover debris or wood pulp was removed and the area was cleaned.